enginestein/Watchtower/README.md

 # Watchtower

-A self-hosted CCTV system using an ESP32-CAM for video capture and a Node.js server for motion detection, human recognition, recording, and live monitoring via a dark-mode web dashboard.
+A self-hosted CCTV system using an ESP32-CAM for video capture and a Node.js server for motion detection, human recognition, recording, and live monitoring via a web dashboard.

 ## Architecture